Does the Implicit Association Test (IAT) Really Measure Racial Prejudice? Probably Not

 Perhaps individual differences in the IAT really are just measuring differences in intelligence and the ability to exert cognitive control and that is the pertinent factor that is related to overt prejudice.
 Some recent brain research supports this idea.

-Further research has shown the role of inhibiting strong gut reactions in deteriming the IAT-efect.
+Further research has shown the role of inhibiting strong gut reactions in determining the IAT-effect.
 Researchers had White participants view faces of unfamiliar Black and White males .
-Participants who showed greater activation in a region of the brain associated with fear and negative emotions (the amygdala) while viewing Black faces relative to White faces tended to score higher on two measures of unconscious race evaluation: the IAT and the eyeblink response.
+Participants who showed greater activation in a region of the brain associated with fear and negative emotions (the amygdala) while viewing Black faces relative to white faces tended to score higher on two measures of unconscious race evaluation: the IAT and the eyeblink response.
 In a second experiment, they did not find the same pattern of brain activation when the faces were familiar and the participants regarded the Black and White individuals positively.

-In a related study, reseachers had participants view Black and White faces either below the threshold of awareness (subliminally) or above the threshold of awareness (supraliminally) during fMRI .
+In a related study, researchers had participants view Black and white faces either below the threshold of awareness (subliminally) or above the threshold of awareness (supraliminally) during fMRI .
 When presented subliminally, the amygdala was more active for Black faces relative to White faces.
 This effect was reduced when the faces were presented supraliminally.
-Interestingly, control regions in the prefrontal cortex showed greater activation for Black faces compared to White faces when presented supraliminally.
+Interestingly, control regions in the prefrontal cortex showed greater activation for Black faces compared to white faces when presented supraliminally.
 Also, the IAT-effect was related to a greater difference in amygdala activation for Black faces relative to White faces, and activity in the prefrontal cortex predicted a reduction in amygdala activation from the subliminal to the supraliminal condition.
 According to the researchers, this provides evidence for neural distinctions between automatic and controlled processing of social groups, suggesting that controlled processes may play a role in automatic evaluations.

 Viewed in the light of the Dutch study mentioned above , these brain studies suggest that people with lower levels of cognitive control may be less likely to inhibit emotions about those in the out-group.
 The effect may not necessarily be related to race.